Country Profile, The Land and People

 - create a wider geographical dispersal of industries;

-- improve the technological skills and capability available in the country;
+- improve the technical skills and capability available in the country;

 - increase the local content of industrial output by looking inward for the supply of basic and intermediate inputs;